-As the glass industry continues to evolve, its use within properties is ever expanding, such as Splashbacks now being preferred in kitchens, instead of tiles.
-However, did you know that glass is quite often used in wall partitioning, even wall covering, (instead of paint of tiles, within a wet room).
+As the glass industry continues to evolve, its use within properties is ever-expanding, such as Splashbacks now being preferred in kitchens, instead of tiles.
+However, did you know that glass is quite often used in wall partitioning, even wall covering, (instead of paint or tiles in a wet room).
 More and more glass based architectural products are being installed these days, below are some examples of these uses.

 Balustrades & Wall or Stairwell Partitioning